enzolutions/silex-rss-importer-image-field/README.md

   <li>Implemented a custom RSS Processor to enable custom imagen field</a>
   <li>Implementd a custom RSS Parses to enable custom image field (not enabled)</li>
 </ul>

-## Demo

-If you want try the output of this REST Server you can test by yourself at <a target="http://silex.7sabores.com/timeline/rest/covers">http://silex.7sabores.com/timeline/rest/covers</a>.

 ## Install